KevGildea/KevGildea.github.io/_posts/2021-09-20-EOM-contact-modelling.md

   <img src="/assets/images/EOM-contact-modelling/EOMs1.jpg">
 </p>

 In phase 2 we consider the contact/impact between the ball and the ground surface as an unforced mass-spring-damper model.
 Given appropriate model parameters, this kind of model can accurately represent overall impact/contact behaviour.
+We make the assumption that the ball is a rigid body that does not deform.
 Note that x<sub>pen</sub>(t) is the displacement in the contact phase (i.e. the penetration).

 <p align="center">